A B E A C O N O F H O P E I N T H E G R E A T E S T T I M E O F N E E D,

 How do you describe a woman of simplicity who is yet so infinitely complex?

-Zoey is the kind who would give you the shirt off her back simply because your situation would be bettered by the gesture.
+Zoey is the kind who would give you the shirt off her back simply because the gesture would better your situation.

 Betraying her or losing her trust is not a smart option in the slightest.